-- To positively impact care, treatment, or services by helping health care organizations identify opportunities to change their culture, systems, and processes to prevent unintended harm - To help health care organizations that have experienced a sentinel event determine and understand contributing factors (including underlying causes, latent conditions, and active failures) and develop strategies to prevent or reduce such events in the future - 3.
+- To positively impact care, treatment, or services by helping health care organizations identify opportunities to change their culture, systems, and processes to prevent unintended harm - 2.
+To help health care organizations that have experienced a sentinel event determine and understand contributing factors (including underlying causes, latent conditions, and active failures) and develop strategies to prevent or reduce such events in the future - 3.
 To increase the health care organization's resilience by becoming a learning organization - 4.
-To maintain the confidence of the public, clinicians, and health care organizations in the priority of patient safety in Joint Commission-accredited health care organizations
+To maintain the confidence of the public, clinicians, and health care organizations that the safety of individuals served is a priority in Joint Commission-accredited health care organizations